Fiscal Integrity Act (FIA)

 Re-elected fiscal officers must complete:

-• Hours from an approved continuing education course taught by the fiscal officer.
+• Approved continuing education hours taught by the fiscal officer

 Fiscal officers who fall under the requirements include city auditors; city treasurers; township fiscal officers; village fiscal officers; village clerk-treasurers; village clerks; and, in the case of a municipality with a charter, whomever the charter designates as responsible for the duties of these offices.